Best 6-Player Board Games – Top 20 Ranked & Reviewed (2019)

 7 Wonders is a card-driven game that still feels like a massive city-builder.
 There are no stacking tiles or tokens of sprawling cities.
 Instead, cities are represented by cards played from your hand.
 There’s no one ultimate path to victory either.
 Players can focus on military victories, science victories, or play cards that give bonus points at the end of the game.

 7 Wonders made the list because it’s a very simple game to learn and players have several options on how they can play.
 These advantages eliminate a lot of the downsides (and complaints) when playing with a larger group.

-Arkham Horror was my first really big box game that I ever played.
+Arkham Horror was the first really big box game that I ever played.
 I first played it with 8 players and it took hours, but it was still one of the most fun times I’ve had playing a game.
-Arkham Horror can accommodate a very large number of players, but it scales in difficulty with the number of players so that it’s never a walk in the park.
+Arkham Horror is a cooperative game that can accommodate a very large number of players, but it scales in difficulty with the number of players so that it’s never a walk in the park.
 You’d think with 6 players fighting monsters and closing gates it would be easier, but it offers just as much of a challenge, no matter the group size.

 Arkham Horror (2005)

 Dunwich Horror Expansion (2006)

 The Black Goat of the Woods Expansion (2008)

 The Curse of the Dark Pharaoh Expansion (Revised Edition) (2011)